vippsas/vipps-developers/common-topics/redirects.md

 An example with iOS of how redirects should be handled:

-1. The user starts is in web session in the Chrome or Firefox web browser on a phone (not the default Safari browser).
+1. The user starts in web session in the Chrome or Firefox web browser on a phone (not the default Safari browser).
 2. A Vipps purchase is started, with a redirect URL specified by the merchant.
 3. The user completes the purchase in Vipps.
 4. Vipps (the app) redirects the user by asking the phone's operating system to open the URL specified in step 2.